 Have you been affected by this policy?

-Former President Trump’s expanded Global Gag Rule blocked global health assistance to non-U.S. organizations using their own, non-U.S. funds to provide information, referrals or services for legal abortion or to advocate for access to abortion services in their own countries.
-Although this policy is no longer in effect, its impact on sexual and reproductive health and rights policy, health care access and civil society will continue to persist as advocates, providers and communities work to repair the damage.
+President Trump’s reinstatement of the Global Gag Rule blocks global health assistance to non-U.S. organizations using their own, non-U.S. funds to provide information, referrals or services for legal abortion or to advocate for access to abortion services in their own countries.
+This policy overstep prevents health professionals from delivering essential health services, discards bodily autonomy, and harms women around the world.
+Organizations that refuse to comply with this policy will lose U.S. funding to continue delivering health care and information that are at the heart of vibrant and prosperous communities.